 - Prepare the machine by making sure it is clean and sterile, prepare dialysis solutions and connect the patient to the machine.

-- Duties included morning setup of machines for patient treatment.
+- Duties included the morning setup of machines for patient treatment.

-- If all is clear for patient treatment the patient is brought in to treatment room, weight, temp and vitals are all obtained by technician and documented via computer charting.
+- If all is clear for patient treatment the patient is brought into the treatment room, weight, temp, and vitals are all obtained by a technician and documented via computer charting.

-- Take and record patient’s predialysis weight, temperature, blood pressure, pulse rate, and respiration rate.
+- Take and record the patient’s predialysis weight, temperature, blood pressure, pulse rate, and respiration rate.

 - Inspect venous and arterial pressures as registered on equipment to ensure pressures are within established limits.

 - Trained and supervised a staff of patient care technicians and billing.